 Frequently asked questions about car insurance for P-platers.

-Insurers usually consider P-platers and young drivers (generally under 25) to be a higher risk due to their limited driving experience and statistically higher involvement in accidents.
-This higher risk can translate to higher premiums.
+Insurers could consider P-platers and young drivers (generally under 25) to be a higher risk due to their limited driving experience and statistically higher involvement in accidents.
+This higher risk can translate to higher premiums.2

 Like all drivers in Australia, P-platers must have Compulsory Third Party (CTP) insurance (also known as a Green Slip in NSW).
 This is included with your vehicle registration in most states/territories.
 CTP covers injuries or death to other people if you're at fault in an accident.
 For damage to vehicles or property, you'll need additional optional cover like Third Party Property Damage or Comprehensive insurance.

-"Fronting" is when an older, more experienced driver is listed as the main driver of a car, even though a younger, higher-risk driver (like a P-plater) is the one who primarily uses it.
+"Fronting" in car insurance is when an older, more experienced driver is listed as the main driver of a car, even though a younger, higher-risk driver (like a P-plater) is the one who primarily uses it.

 This is considered insurance fraud.
-If a claim is made and the insurer discovers fronting, the claim can be rejected, and the policy may be cancelled.
+If a claim is made and the insurer discovers fronting, this may be considered insurance fraud.

 Common exclusions can include: